 In 2019, the Edmonton Valley Zoo has joined the Northern Leopard Frog Recovery Team to help save the last remaining population in British Columbia!

 What the zoo is doing…

-During May, the zookeepers will slowly raise the water temperature to 15C, waking the frogs from their winter hibernation.
-The frogs will mate throughout the spring months, and each female frog will lay an egg mass containing 300-6,500 eggs.
-As the eggs hatch, the tadpoles will be closely cared for and monitored.
-Over the summer, the tadpoles will be relocated from the EVZ to targeted areas across British Columbia by the Northern Leopard Frog Recovery Team.
+During May, the zookeepers slowly raise the water temperature to 15C, waking the frogs from their winter hibernation.
+The frogs mate throughout the spring months, and each female frog lays an egg mass containing 300-6,500 eggs.
+As the eggs hatch, the tadpoles are closely cared for and monitored.
+Over the summer, the tadpoles are relocated from the EVZ to targeted areas across British Columbia by the Northern Leopard Frog Recovery Team.

-The Valley Zoo Development Society is currently raising $250,000 to assist in these efforts.
-This vital funding will be used towards:
+The Valley Zoo Development Society raised over $250,000 to assist in these efforts.
+This vital funding was used for:

-Conservation: Building THREE more outdoor habitats, new coolers for winter hibernation, and an onsite biologist to research ways to ensure our program is successful.
+Conservation: Building THREE outdoor habitats, new coolers for winter hibernation, and the hiring of an onsite biologist to research ways to ensure the program would be successful.

-Education: Adding a deck on the Northern Leopard frog trailer so visitors can see the science and the work done inside, constructing a play and interpretive area between the trailer and the outdoor habitats so kids can enjoy an experiential learning, and a game of Hop Scotch Frog!
+Education: Constructing a play and interpretive area between the trailer and the outdoor habitats so kids can enjoy an experiential learning, and a game of Hop Scotch Frog!

 HELP BUILD OUR ZOO!

 It is through today’s zoos that future generations will come to a greater understanding of the human impact on the natural world and be motivated to preserve it and reverse the damage already done.
 Every donation, big or small, helps us revitalize our beloved Edmonton Valley Zoo!
 Thank you for caring for the animals, our children’s future and the planet!